Crissium/SilverDict/README.md

 - [X] Add support for StarDict format (note: pango-formatted dictionaries are not supported yet)
 - [X] Add support for ABBYY Lingvo DSL format[^4]
 - [ ] Reduce the memory footprint of the MDict Reader
-- [ ] Inline styles to prevent them from being applied to the whole page (The commented-out implementation in `mdict_reader.py` breaks richly-formatted dictionaries.)
+- [ ] Inline styles to prevent them from being applied to the whole page (The commented-out implementation in `mdict_reader.py` breaks richly-formatted dictionaries.)[^5]
 - [X] Reorganise APIs (to facilitate dictionary groups)
 - [X] Ignore diacritics when searching (testing still wanted from speakers of Turkish, the Semitic languages and Asian languages other than CJK)
 - [X] Ignore case when searching